Itom: History

 ITOM also built air compressors.
-These operated on an innovative system, being not piston but rotary, which was very innovative for the time.
+These operated on an innovative system, using not piston-based but rotary compressors, which was very innovative for the time.
 ITOM also built a three-wheeler motortricycle based on the structure of ordinary production motorcycles.

 In 1965, about 130 people worked in ITOM.
 On the evening of 26 August 1965, a sudden fire broke out in the attic and destroyed the roof of the factory, causing extensive damage both to equipment and to products already completed.

 In 1975 production ended at the Sant'Ambrogio di Torino plant.

 In 2010 the road leading to the former factory in Sant'Ambrogio di Torino was named after the enterprise, with the name of "Via Itom".

 Models

-Production was initially limited to auxiliary engines to be applied to bicycles, then to mopeds entirely of their own production, including the engine; this latter fact distinguishes it from the majority of contemporary national producers who used engines produced by the specialized houses of Minarelli and Franco Morini.
+Production was initially limited to auxiliary engines to be applied to bicycles, then to mopeds entirely of their own production, including the engine; this latter fact distinguishes it from the majority of contemporary Italian makers who used engines produced by the specialized houses of Minarelli and Franco Morini.

-ITOM production remained limited to mopeds, with the exceptions only, in the sector of larger models registered as motorcycles, of the Tabor, a 65 cm³ model derived from the various 50 cm³ models, and two models of off-road motorcycles, presented at the Milan EICMA international cycle and motorcycle exhibition in 1973: a motocross model called 'Gringo' with a 5-speed Zündapp 125 power unit and an 'Enduro' model powered by a Minarelli 125 engine with 5-speed gearbox.
+ITOM production remained limited to mopeds, with the exceptions only, in the sector of larger models registered as motorcycles, of the Tabor, a 65 cm3 model derived from the various 50 cm3 models, and two models of off-road motorcycles.
+These latter were presented at the Milan EICMA international cycle and motorcycle exhibition in 1973: a motocross model called 'Gringo' with a 5-speed Zündapp 125 power unit and an 'Enduro' model powered by a Minarelli 125 engine with 5-speed gearbox.
 The Itom 125 did not have much luck and only a few units were sold.
-The 50 cm³ production ranged from single-speed models to two-speed, three-speed and even four-speed sports models, the latter being produced in both Sport / Competition and MotoCross / Regularity versions.
+The 50 cm3 production ranged from single-speed models to two-speed, three-speed and even four-speed sports models, the latter being produced in both Sport / Competition and MotoCross / Regularity versions.